andresceleste/web_automation/README.rst

 Generated results
 -----------------

 After running tests you will get report and log in HTML format.
-Example files are also visible online in case you are not interested in running the tests yourself:
+These files will be located in the ``results/`` Example files are also visible online in case you are not interested in running the tests yourself:

 - `report.html <https://github.com/andresceleste/web_automation/blob/main/results/report.html>`_
 - `log.html <https://github.com/andresceleste/web_automation/blob/main/results/log.html>`_